Summary

 PLACE: The Main Platform

 PLACE (Plateforme des Achats de l'État) at place.gouv.fr is France's central e-procurement portal, operated by the Direction des Achats de l'État (DAE).
-It is used by central government ministries, national agencies, and an increasing number of local authorities.
-PLACE covers the full procurement lifecycle from notice to contract award.
+It is mandatory for all state contracts above threshold and publishes over 50,000 notices annually.
+PLACE covers the full procurement lifecycle from prior information notices through to contract award and modification.

 Additional platforms commonly used in France include: